-- For the next step one has to look at the America's Cup boats to see that, with the introduction of the International Rule after 1900, keels and rudders being part of the sum underwater, their surfaces became smaller.
+- For the next step, one has to look at America's Cup boats to see that, with the introduction of the International Rule after 1900, keels and rudders being part of the sum underwater, their surfaces became smaller.
 The triangular keel shape over the next sixty years became the norm.
-The lateral profile with the combination of the hull, keel and rudder gave the high lift-drag ratio needed for efficiency to go to windward.
-Adapted to ocean racers like the Olin Stephens designed Dorade, the shape remained unchanged, and differences were only about the aspect ratio in relation with draft.
+The lateral profile with the combination of the hull, keel, and rudder gave the high lift-drag ratio needed for efficiency to go to windward.
+Adapted to ocean racers like the Olin Stephens designed Dorade, the shape remained unchanged, and differences were only about the aspect ratio in relation to the draft.

 Twelve Meter Weatherly.
 An America's Cup winner.